arcee-ai/arcee-python/README.md

 # Arcee

-The open source toolkit for finetuning and deploying LLMs :lotus:
+:tulip:	The open source toolkit for finetuning and deploying LLMs :tulip:

 ### Finetune LLMS